When and why to swatch?

 I love a shawl that is easy to make with whatever yarn I want to use.
-I personally find it frustrating to have the perfect yarn but not the right amount... either being 50 yards too short or having half a skein leftover at the end.
+I personally find it frustrating to have the perfect yarn but not the right amount.
+Like when I end up being 50 yards too short or having half a skein leftover at the end.
 So whenever possible I try to design my shawls so they are flexible and accomodate different yarn.

 When a shawl is listed at adjustable it includes directions to make the shawl exactly as the shown sample but also to make it in whatever yarn you want.
 This can be different weight yarns but also different quantities.
 I like big shawls, but if you're a fan of small shawlettes you can still use the pattern.
 I prefer fingering weight yarn but you might prefer DK.
 The pattern still works for all these differences!
 So yes, you really can use any yarn you want!

-Some shawls are just "repeat until you run out of yarn".
-Others have instructions based on using a percentage of yarn (I swear the math is easy!).
-To do this you'll need a scale that can measure grams of yarn.
+2) The instructions have sections based on using a percentage of yarn: I swear the math is easy!
+To do this, you'll just need a scale that can measure grams of yarn.
 A kitchen scale works perfectly or you can purchase a cheap jeweler's scale like this one.

 I'm not one of those folks who enjoys writing.
 I'm an engineer in my day job so I'm more into playing with shapes and techniques.
 I expect the blog to be updated only sporadically when the mood strikes me.
 I do know there are a lot of misconceptions about what goes into designing so I wanted to share my process.